 This tutorial will take you through the stages needed to convert your certificate from the format it is sent from the UK CA into the format needed to run your first job on the NGS.
-All of the commands in this tutorial should be run on the server "pub-234" which may be connected to using the "Putty" ssh client - a suitable shortcut exists on the desktop of your workstation.
+All of the commands in this tutorial should be run on the server training-ui.nesc.ed.ac.uk which may be connected to using the "Putty" ssh client which may be found from the "Start Menu" under "All Programs" then "CC Open Access Labs Menu", "Network" and finally "Putty Access to UNIX" (enable X11 forwarding).